 About Carrie Katz, MFT

 Along with the practice of mindfulness, Carrie brings a sense of warmth, playfulness and humor to the serious work of human growth.
-Her experience as a mother of two adds a richness to her work with people, particularly in bringing compassion and understanding of the extraordinary challenges involved in raising children, and the never-ending work of parenting.
+Carrie has been involved in the arts since childhood, and has worked in painting, video and filmmaking, and music and feels passionately about the creative process and its place in our human experience.
+Her experience as a mother of two adds a richness to her work with people, particularly in bringing compassion and understanding of the extraordinary challenges and rewards involved in raising children.